cmaureir/progra-alma/lectures/week8/lecture30.rst

     In [1]: dgck = DGCK(“DV01”)

 Now with the ``dgck`` object,
-you can call their methods.
+you can call its methods.

-The methods correspond mostly to monitor and control point, normally using only upper case names, like ``MountVertex.GET_ANTENNA_TEMPS``, if we are using a device controller instance.
+The methods correspond mostly to monitor and control point, normally using only uppercase attributes, like ``MountVertex.GET_ANTENNA_TEMPS``, if we are using a device controller instance.
 Also, you can use higher-level methods,